 BAYSYS is led by the University of Manitoba, Centre for Earth Observation Science (CEOS) and Manitoba Hydro.
-The science teams are drawn from these agencies and six Canadian academic institutions (Universities of Northern British Columbia, Québec à Rimouski, Alberta and Calgary, and Laval and Trent), in close cooperation with Manitoba Hydro, Hydro-Quebec and Ouranos.
+The science teams are drawn from these agencies and six Canadian academic institutions (Universities of Northern British Columbia, Québec à Rimouski, Sherbrooke, Alberta, Calgary, and Laval), in close cooperation with Manitoba Hydro, Hydro-Quebec and Ouranos.

 Team 1: Marine/Climate Systems